 - DANIEL EK

-When Daniel Ek founded Spotify, he did what no disruptor had done before: He worked WITH the industry he was trying to reinvent.
+HOW TO BUILD TRUST FAST - Daniel Ek, Co-founder & CEO of Spotify did what no disruptor had done before: He worked WITH the industry he was trying to reinvent.
 By hacking shortcuts to trust with all his constituencies (users included), Ek built long-term relationships – and a 140M-user strong music-streaming platform.